 Storing potatoes in a cool, dark and dry place will help stop them sprouting.
 Don't eat any green or sprouting bits of potatoes.

 Bread – especially wholemeal, granary, brown and seeded varieties – is a healthy choice to eat as part of a balanced diet.

-Some people avoid bread because they think they're allergic to wheat, or because they think bread is fattening.
-However, cutting out any type of food altogether might mean that you miss out on a whole range of nutrients that people need to stay healthy.
-If you are concerned that you have a wheat allergy or intolerance, speak to your GP.
+Some people avoid bread because they think they're allergic to wheat, or they think bread is fattening.
+However, cutting out any type of food altogether might mean you miss out on a whole range of nutrients people need to stay healthy.
+If you're concerned that you have a wheat allergy or intolerance, speak to your GP.